 Provision of Translation Services

 - The Provider shall complete the translation according to the Customer’s specifications.
-The completion of a translation shall mean a written translation of a text submitted by the Customer into a language and in the scope agreed upon by the parties pursuant to Section II, and by the agreed deadline.
+The completion of a translation shall mean the execution of a written translation of a text submitted by the Customer into a language and in the scope agreed upon by the parties pursuant to Section II, and by the agreed deadline.

-- The deliverable shall also be considered submitted in a due manner and on time when the Provider, after being prompted by the Customer, delivers the text again and proves that it had been delivered by the agreed deadline.
+- The translation shall also be considered submitted in a due manner and on time when the Provider, after being prompted by the Customer, delivers the text again and proves that it had been delivered by the agreed deadline.

 - If the parties agree on the delivery of a sworn translation, the deadline shall run from the moment of delivery of the original or a certified copy to the Provider.

 - The job pursuant to Art.
 5 shall be deemed complete when the translated document and the sworn translation are physically delivered to the premises of the Customer or an address the Customer specified.